GOOD MORNING SIBLINGS!

 🌿Leviticus 19:23-25 is a wonderful bit of wisdom that I initially saw through an entirely different lens.
 When I started reading the Word for myself, I didn’t get past Genesis 1 before I realized that what the Word says differed greatly from what I had been taught it said.
 From there, a zeal rose up within me to read every single morsel of wisdom that the Father generously imparted.
 The seed had been planted and the Father was growing this within me.

 🌿But with any new seed, it takes time for roots to grow deeper.
 I had the knowledge but I did not have the wisdom to use that knowledge yet.
-At this point, we tend to do what my husband refers to as “using the Bible as a hammer to beat everyone over the head with.”
+At that point, we tended to do what my husband refers to as “using the Bible as a hammer to beat everyone over the head with.”
 I’ve also heard this phase described as “They’re on fire alright, but that fire is too hot to cook with right now.”
+Tragically, a lot of believers tend to get stuck at this point and lead many running from the Father’s word as a result.

 🌿I came across this passage at that time and I took it into my heart.
 I’ve found that the Father’s timeline of trees bearing fruit can also be applicable to our lives as believers.